 Franklin also considered compounding interest as the “eighth wonder of the world.”
 Investing guru, Warren Buffett, also says the same thing.
 So, don’t just take it from us, heed the advice of two of the smartest men who have ever lived.

 Banks or financial institutions that credit compound interest will use a compounding period such as annual, monthly, or daily.
 It’s important to know what length of time your bank will use.
 This is just one of the questions you may ask as you look for a site to bank your investment.

 Traditional plans (both IRAs and 401(k)s alike) generally get an upfront tax break, since they are funded with pretax money.
 What this means is that retirement plan contributions are taken out before your salary is taxed.
 Taxes aren’t due until you withdraw the money during retirement.

 On the other hand, Roth contributions are made with after-tax dollars.
 Unlike traditional plans, there is no immediate tax benefit.
 However, all qualified distributions during retirement are tax-free.
 This means that it will take greater initial funding to equal a traditional contribution amount, but your takeaway will be greater at the end since all withdrawals (including earnings) are tax-free.
-So, if you funded the Roth with $1,000 and it grew to $180,000, the entire amount is free and clear once you reach age 59 1/2 and the Roth has been opened for at least five years.
+So, if you funded the Roth with $1,000 and it grew to $180,000, the entire amount is free and clear once you reach age 59 1/2 and the Roth has been open for at least five years.
 The power of compounding makes the Roth an attractive way to save for retirement.

 The power of compound interest matters in investing.
 The difference it makes in savings is enormous, given enough time to do its job.
-Frequency of regular contributions and length of time making those deposits really influences the outcome in retirement accounts.
+The frequency of regular contributions and the length of time making those deposits influences the outcome in retirement accounts.
 You want to make your money work as hard for you as you do for it.